cssquirrel/Smooth-Scroll/README.md

 Requires jQuery 1.9+

 A small script that causes hyperlinks that link to an element within the same page (via an href="#hashtag") to smoothly scroll down to the targeted element.
+Include the script on your page and use as follows.

 Usage:

-1. Have jQuery v1.9+ referenced on your page.
-2. Add smooth-scroll.js after the jQuery reference.
-3. Add the attribute 'data-smooth-scroll' your anchors as per the following example.

     <a href="#something" data-smooth-scroll>link</a>